 The neighbourhood next to the Acropolis is Plaka, the oldest area of Athens filled with cafes and tourist shops.
 Walking through here will lead you to Syntagma Square and the Tomb of the Unknown Soldier.

-The Evzones form the Presidential Guard and are famed for their ability to stand motionless.
+The Evzones are the Presidential Guards and are famed for their ability to stand motionless.
 At the changing of the guards, they work in pairs to perfect the coordination of their movements, which is done at slow speed to protect their blood circulation after standing motionless for 60 minutes.

-♥ Overnight Campervan Stop: Piraes Camperstop Carpark, Athens
+♥ Overnight Campervan Stop: Parkopolis motorhome Carpark, Athens

 Santorini is one of the most well-known Greek Islands for a reason.
 And winter is one of the best times to visit to avoid the crowds and cruise ships that descend upon this island gem each summer.

-We could have just kept ambling along Greece’s captivating coastline for eternity, but there were other adventures to be had and other sights to see.
+We could have just kept ambling along Greece’s captivating coastline for eternity, but there were other road trips to be had and other sights to see.

 Campervanning in Italy was next on the agenda.